-A) General standards for a surgical team performing surgery

-- The spine surgeon should perform a minimum of twenty lumbar fusion surgeries in the previous twelve months.
+- A) General standards for a surgical team performing surgery - 1.
+The spine surgeon should perform a minimum of twenty lumbar fusion surgeries in the previous twelve months.
 Neurosurgeons must be board certified or board eligible.
-Orthopedic surgeons must have successfully completed a spine fellowship. - 2.
+Orthopedic surgeons must have successfully completed a spine fellowship. - 1.
+Neurosurgeons must be Board Certified or Board Eligible and credentialed to perform spine surgery by their institution. - 2.
+Orthopedic surgeons must have completed fellowship or specialty training in spine or have > 60% or their practice devoted to spine care and passed subspecialty certification exam. - 2.
+Orthopedic surgeons must have completed fellowship or specialty training in spine or have > 60% or their practice devoted to spine care and passed subspecialty certification exam. - 3.
 Members of the surgical team must have documented credentials, training, and experience.
-The roster of the surgical team should be consistent. - 3.
-Surgical team may include two attending surgeons to reduce anesthesia time and blood loss particularly in complex cases. - 4.
-Elective spine surgery must be scheduled to begin before 5:00 pm. - 5.
-Surgery must be performed in an inpatient facility. - Facilities in which surgery is performed should have policies that align with the American College of Surgeons Statement on Health Care Industry Representatives in the Operating Room.
+The roster of the surgical team should be consistent. - 4.
+Surgical team may include two attending surgeons to reduce anesthesia time and blood loss particularly in complex cases. - 5.
+Elective spine surgery must be scheduled to begin before 5:00 pm. - 6.
+Surgery must be performed in a facility with sufficient staffing and access to resources to address potential complications.
+Volume standards - 7.
+Facilities in which surgery is performed should have policies that align with the American College of Surgeons Statement on Health Care Industry Representatives in the Operating Room.